 Jemma is the current IRIP Board Chair.
 She joined the IRIP board in 2007 after a stint as guest editor a few years earlier.
 Her interest in Indonesia came via her passion for human rights causes beginning in the early 1990s and an interest in knowing more about our near neighbours.
 Jemma has spent extended periods of time travelling, studying and researching in Indonesia.
 She wrote a PhD on anti-Chinese violence in Indonesia during the last years of the New Order and after reformasi and she is author of From Vienna to Yogyakarta: The life of Herb Feith, UNSW Press, Sydney 2011.
 Until his sudden death in 2001, Herb Feith was one of Inside Indonesia’s earliest supporters.
-Jemma is a researcher at the Alfred Deakin Research Institute, Deakin University.
+Jemma is a Research Fellow at the Australia Indonesia Centre, and Faculty of Arts, Monash University.

 Emma is a Senior Research Fellow at Queensland University of Technology.
 She has been learning about, writing about, teaching about and living in Indonesia on and off for the past thirty years.
 She has a PhD in politics and is an expert of media and popular culture.